Spirals-Team/test4repair-experiments/results/math/73/jGenProg/readme.md

 Nb of EvoSuite Tests: 34

-Nb of Failing EvoSuite Tests: 34
+Nb of Failing EvoSuite Tests: 8

 ---
 ## Summary an Analysis

-Average Nb of EvoSuite Tests: 37
+Average Nb of EvoSuite Tests: 33.91

-Average Nb of Failing EvoSuite Tests: 8
+Average Nb of Failing EvoSuite Tests: 4.89

+Average Nb of Test-adequate patches: 15.93

 ---